-Lets start our discussion of figs by talking about apples.
-In the Garden of Eden there were two fruit trees that Adam and Eve were not to eat from; according to Wikipedia it is probable that they “became” apple trees during the Renaissance.
-I would like to make the case for them being fig trees; after all what did they sew together to cover their shame, fig leaves.
+Let us start our discussion of figs by talking about apples.
+In the Garden of Eden, there were two fruit trees that Adam and Eve did not eat from; according to Wikipedia, it is probable that they “became” apple trees during the Renaissance.
+I would like to make the case for them being fig trees; after all, what did they sew together to cover their shame, fig leaves.
 Most of this is a retake of a sermon I heard several years ago that used figs as a metaphor for the church/religion.
 The preacher made the point that where figs are mentioned just insert the idea of “religion.”
-I will not cover all of the references to figs and I am not sure all of them fit neatly into that box but lets take a look at a few of them.
+I will not cover all of the references to figs and I am not sure all of them fit neatly into that box but let’s take a look at a few of them.

 Genesis 3:7 Adam and Eve disobey and instead of trying to get back to God they cover themselves in fig leaves and people have been doing that ever since.

 Jeremiah 24: 1-10 is a vision where the prophet sees two baskets of figs in front of the Temple one good and one bad.
-This reminds me of Luke 6:43-46, which is the parable of the trees and the wise and foolish builder; this is where Jesus ask why call Him Lord, Lord and do not do what He says.
+This reminds me of Luke 6:43-46, which is the parable of the trees and the wise and foolish builder; this is where Jesus asks why do you say to Him Lord, Lord and do not do what He says.

-Now in Israel there is a sycamore fig, it is not a true fig, but the analogy still works.
+Now in Israel, there is a sycamore-fig, it is not a true fig, but the analogy still works.
 And my final thought is something that is talked about in Scripture that I did not know; fig trees can bear two crops of figs, the first crop is called breba figs that grow from the old wood.
 The main crop follows on the ends of the branches- new wood.
-We can make all kinds of analogies here: natural vs spiritual Israel, former church latter church, new wineskins and old wineskins, etc.
+We can make all kinds of analogies here: natural vs spiritual Israel, former church latter church, new wineskins vs old wineskins, etc.